vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 The Committee has therefore felt that there is no need for keeping the solar months as astronomically defined.
 The length of 30 and 31 days are quite enough. for civil purposes.
 Moreover, fixed durations of months by integral number of days is the most convenient system in calendar making.
 The five months from the second to the sixth have the lengths of over 30 days, and so their lengths have been rounded to 31 days each ; and to the remaining months 30 days have been allotted.

-6.7 THE LUNAR CALENDAR IN THE SIDDHANTA
+6.7 THE LUNAR CALENDAR IN THE Siddhānta

 : JYOTISHA PERIOD.

 Justification of the Solar Calendar as proposed

-by the Committee It has been shown that the intention of the maker of Sarya Siddhānta and of other Siddhantas was to start the year from the moment of sun's crossing the vernal equinoctial point and to start the civil year from the day following.
+by the Committee It has been shown that the intention of the maker of Sarya Siddhānta and of other Siddhāntas was to start the year from the moment of sun's crossing the vernal equinoctial point and to start the civil year from the day following.
 The Committee has also adopted this view and proposed that the civil year for all-India use should start from the day following the V. E. day, i.e., from March 22.
 In the Vedic literature also it is found that the starting of the year was related with one or other of the cardinal days of the year.
 The Vedanga Jyotiṣa started the year from the winter solstice day, the Brāhmaṇas started the year from the Indian spring (Vasanta) when the tropical (Sayana) longitude of the sun amounted to 330°, but in the Siddhantic period the year-beginning coincided with the V. E. day.
 So in adopting the Sāyana system in our calendar calculations, the Indian tradition, from the Vedic times up to the Siddhantic times, has been very faithfully observed.
 This has ensured that the Indian seasons would occupy permanent places in the calendar. .

 As regards the number of days. per month, although the Surya Siddhānta defines only the astronomical: solar month as the time taken by the sun to traverse 30° of arc of the ecliptic, four different conventions have been evolved in different States of India for determining the first day of the civil month from the actual time of transit as narrated earlier.
 None of the conventions is perfect.
 Such rules do not yield fixed number of days for a month, as a result of which it becomes extremely difficult for a chrono logist to locate any given date of this calendar, unambiguously, in the Gregorian calendar, without going through lengthy and laborious calculations.
 Moreover, the number of days of months obtained